JiangYuxi123456/SF2512/DBT_Class/dbt_class/readme.md

 - **Ephemeral models** are used to simplify transformations without materializing intermediate tables.

 ## Incremental Processing

-- Incremental models are used to efficiently process growing datasets without full refreshes.
+- Incremental models are implemented on event-level data using dbt incremental materializations.
-- Append-style logic is implemented using `is_incremental()` conditions.
+- New records are selected using `is_incremental()` by comparing event timestamps against the latest processed timestamp.
-- Merge-based upsert strategies are applied to deduplicate records during incremental loads.
+- A merge-based upsert strategy is applied with a defined `unique_key` to handle duplicated or late-arriving events.
-- Window functions are used to retain the latest records based on event timestamps.
+- Window functions (`row_number()`) are used to retain the most recent record per entity during incremental loads.

 ## Testing & Data Quality

-- Schema tests such as `not_null` and `unique` are defined to enforce basic data integrity.
+- Column-level schema tests (`not_null`, `unique`) are defined for core models in `schema.yml`.
-- **Custom SQL tests** are implemented to validate business assumptions.
+- Custom SQL tests are used to validate dataset completeness and basic data assumptions.
-- A/B testing datasets are checked for minimum row counts and structural completeness.
+- Row-count checks are applied to detect incomplete loads or unexpected upstream data issues.
-- Tests are executed as part of the dbt workflow to catch issues early.
+- These tests help ensure data reliability before downstream analytical use.